1. Home/

 • Detailed error information with standardized HTTP status codes

-• Audit logging for all API accesses
+• Audit logging for all API access

 • CORS configuration for browser-based clients